port-labs/port-docs/docs/self-service-actions/github-workflow/examples/scaffold-repositories-using-cookiecutter.md

 }
 ```

-4. Create an action at Port with the following JSON file:
+4. Create Port action using the following JSON definition:
->**Note** Keep in mind that any field started with `cookiecutter` will automtically be injected into the cookiecutter inputs as a variable here for example we  are using the `cookiecutter_app_name` input of the [Golang Template](https://github.com/lacion/cookiecutter-golang)
+>**Note** Keep in mind that any input that starts with `cookiecutter_` will automatically be injected into the cookiecutter action as a variable.
+He we are using the `cookiecutter_app_name` input of the [Golang Template](https://github.com/lacion/cookiecutter-golang)

 ```json